Alonzo W. Slayback: Personal

 A college classmate of Alonzo Slayback recalled in 1882 that Alexander Slayback had died when Alonzo and his brother, Charles E. Slayback, "were little children, leaving no property at all."

-Nicknamed "Lon," he was tutored by his mother, and at age 10 he passed an examination which enabled him to enter the Masonic College in Lexington, Missouri.
+Nicknamed "Lon", he was tutored by his mother, and at age 10 he passed an examination which enabled him to enter the Masonic College in Lexington, Missouri.
 He graduated in 1856, with highest honors in a "full collegiate course."

-After college he went to St. Joseph, Missouri, where he studied law with Bela M. Hughes and taught school.
+After college he went to St. Joseph, Missouri, where he read law under Bela M. Hughes and taught school.
 He was admitted to the bar in 1857, his first partner being Joseph P. Grubb.

 On April 14, 1859, Slayback was married to Alice A. Waddell, daughter of William B. Waddell of Lexington, Missouri.

 During his military service with the Confederate Army in the American Civil War, he was gravely ill with typhoid fever but was nursed back to health by his wife.

 At his death on October 13, 1882, he was survived by his wife and six children, Susanna, 21; Minnette, 14; Katie, 12; Mabel, 9; Grace, 7, and Alonzo W. Jr., 3.
 Also surviving were three siblings, Charles E. and Preston Slayback and Mrs. Minnie Bond.
 Susanna, known as Susie, was married on March 5, 1884, to Wellington Adams.